unfinishe/wordup/README.md

 - **Flask**: Web framework powering the application
 - **SQLAlchemy**: ORM for database management
 - **Font Awesome**: Icons used throughout the interface

+## Outlook

+Future enhancements may include:
+- Deletion of chapters